Olexandr29/eCommerce_JS/Task_TestCases.md

 3. Click the Login button
 - Expected Result: Login fails, either due to an error message or input being truncated

+###### TC-030: Login with Leading/Trailing Spaces in Username

+- Preconditions: User is on the login page

+- Steps:

+1. Enter standard_user (with spaces before and after) in the Username field
+2. Enter the correct password
+3. Click the Login button
+- Expected Result: Login fails because the spaces are treated as part of the username

 </details>

 ---